 Q. Do you offer any further Additional Services/Opt In's?
 A. For a small additional fee, we offer the following services, in order to make your move to Bulgaria a smooth and easy one.
 Some of these can be daunting to do without a good grasp of the language and local knowledge.
 We are here to help :) Power of Attorney Contracts - 200 lv Most people will visit for a few days and find somewhere they really want to buy however they have to return home before the sale can complete.
 You then have two options.
 One is returning to the country to complete the sale in person.
 However most will sign one of us as their power of attorney in front of a notary in Svilengrad, allowing us to handle the whole sale in your name and on your behalf. .
 Preliminary Contracts - POA Due to the fact that when making international bank transactions, payments can take up to 3 days to arrive, all transactions have to always be made at least 3 days prior to the completion date set by us.
 Many customers feel more comfortable paying for a legal contract stating as soon as seller receives full payment, they must sign the house over to you.
 Similar contracts are used when deposits are left on properties also.
 These fees are paid directly to our solicitor and again are calculated on property value and location.
 Change of name on the water and electric accounts - 60 lv Within 14 days of any house purchase you must change the names over on the accounts for electricity and water.
 Failing to do so results in a fine.
 We can assist you to the water and electricity companies in your nearest town and change the name on accounts into your own.
 With a power of attorney contract we can do this without you being present. .
 Internet Connection - POA We will phone an internet company for you and organise them to come and install a connection.
 They will charge around 100 lv and then monthly payments of around 20 lv a month for the service. .
 Setting Up Bank Account - 60 lv If you would like to open up a Bulgarian bank account, we can advise on what is best for your needs and assist you in setting one up with translation. .
 Setting up a Company - POA Many expats here have companies just for the purpose of owning property.
 For non EU citizens, a company must first be opened in order to purchase property.
 Message us today for a estimation.
 Applying for Residency - 150 lv For all residents of EU countries 150 lv is the price for our solicitor to assist you in Haskovo for the day once you have an address.
 You will also need a European health insurance card or proof of personal health insurance, bank account details, and your passport.
 For all non EU countries price will be on application.

 Q. How do I apply for Bulgarian Residency?
-A. Residency applications will vary according to your country of birth.
-If you plan on spending more than 3 months at a time in Bulgaria without leave, you will need to apply for residency here.
-Our solicitor will assist you with your application in Haskovo for a small fee once you have an address here in the country.
+A. Residency applications will vary according to your country of birth or where you currently hold citizenship.
+If you plan on spending more than 3 months at a time in Bulgaria without leave, you will need to apply for residency here, or potentially a visa prior to arriving.
+Our solicitor can assist you with your residency application in Haskovo for a small fee once you have an address here in the country.
 You will need a European health insurance card (EHIC) or proof of personal health insurance, bank account details, your passport as well as proof of address in Bulgaria.
 Other documents and certificates may be required depending on where you currently hold citizenship.
 For citizens of EU countries the process is very fast and relatively straightforward.
 For citizens of non EU countries the process is possible but can take slightly longer and cost a little extra.
 We always recommend checking with the embassies in both countries as well as official government websites.

 Q. How do locals feel about foreigners moving into a village?
 A. Bulgarian villages are generally a small tight-knit community and we work together with them every week to seek out houses we believe will appeal to you.
 We always engage with the village residents and the mayor so everybody knows what we are doing and are comfortable with it.
 These villages used to be thriving, busy, bustling communities 30 years ago, and to see houses being restored and lived in again is a very positive experience for the villagers.
 Bulgaria is an incredibly welcoming and warm country for foreigners, and you will very quickly be part of their community if you desire.
 Everybody who moves here is astounded by the generosity of the Bulgarian people.
 Especially when it comes to the time they will take to help you out and the bundles of food you get given when their gardens start producing!
 The villagers are very proud of living in this beautiful part of the world and they love the fact that we want to live here too.